 The participating employers commit to the six principles of a good summer job, ensuring a positive experience for both the employee and their employer.

 For employers – summer jobs are a unique opportunity to make good first impressions on future employees.
 By acting responsibly with summer jobs, the employer can guarantee that the company is appealing in the future when the competition for knowledgeable manpower increases.

 The general public also expects responsible actions from employers.
 The Responsible Summer Job campaign is a good way for the employer to demonstrate and communicate their values to the public.

 For young people – the logo of the Responsible Summer Job campaign is a promise of a successful summer job experience.
 A Responsible Summer Job does not only help youth earn their own money, but it also develops essential skills and generates a positive outlook on future working life.

-Fees for participating in the campaign are 20 € + tax for micro-entrepreneurs (under 10 employees), 200 € + tax for small and medium-sized businesses (under 250 employees) and municipal employers, 400 € + tax for large businesses (over 250 employees.)
+Fees for participating in the campaign are 390 € + VAT for small and medium-sized businesses (under 250 employees) and municipal employers and 780 € + VAT for large businesses (over 250 employees.)

-Each year the Responsible Summer Job campaign has a prestigious patron.
-In 2017 the patron will be the CEO of Perheyritysten liitto, Leena Mörttinen.
+2018, the patron was the owner of Finlayson, Jukka Kurttila.
+In 2017 the patron was the CEO of Perheyritysten liitto, Leena Mörttinen.
 In 2016 the patron was the CEO of the insurance company Ilmarinen, Timo Ritakallio and in 2015 the patron was the CEO of Helkama Emotor, Satu Helkama.

 +358 440 727 9717